 This handbook provides a selection of policies that are pertinent to all GCS students and parents.
-Please review the document as it may address questions you have about grades, field trips, student assignment, health, safety and discipline.
-Since remote learning is a new process, answers to some guestions may not yet be specified in board policy.
+Please review the document as it addresses questions you may have about grades, field trips, student assignment, health, safety and discipline.
 Please refer to our website at www.gcsnc.com for the most up-to-date policies and information.

 Our mission is to prepare each student to be college- and career-ready, and we are proud of the many achievements made by our students and staff.
-Parents are a key part of that success, and I invite you to remain an active participant in your child's education.
-Together, we can soar to greatness.
+Family is a key part of that success, and I invite you to remain an active participant in your child's education.
+Together, we can achieve all that we dream for our students.

-In the interest of all children.
+For all children.